ItsKh4nh/ice_breaker/README.md

 ## 🎯 Overview

-**Ice Breaker** is a sophisticated AI-powered web application that creates personalized ice breakers by analyzing LinkedIn and Twitter profiles.
-This project serves as a comprehensive learning tool for mastering LangChain while building a practical generative AI application that combines social media intelligence with natural language generation.
+**Ice Breaker** is a sophisticated AI-powered web application that creates personalized ice breakers by analyzing LinkedIn profiles.
+This project serves as a comprehensive learning tool for mastering LangChain while building a practical generative AI application that combines professional profile intelligence with natural language generation.

 ### ✨ Key Features

 **AI Pipeline Flow:**

-1. 🔍 **Profile Discovery**: Intelligent lookup and discovery of LinkedIn and Twitter profiles
+1. 🔍 **Profile Discovery**: Intelligent lookup and discovery of LinkedIn profiles
 2. 🌐 **Data Extraction**: Advanced web scraping of professional and social media data
 3. 🧠 **AI Analysis**: Deep analysis of personality, interests, and professional background
 4. ✍️ **Ice Breaker Generation**: Context-aware creation of personalized conversation starters